-Foundation Year Program
+Foundation Year Program 4

 1.1.1.
 The Director 4

 1.2.1.
 The Associate Director (Student Support) 4

 1.2.3.
 The Associate Director (Academic) 4

 2.1.1.
 The Council of Co-ordinators 5

 Professorial Appointments 5

 4.1.1 Faculty Fellows in the Humanities 6

 4.2.1.
 Senior Fellows in the Humanities 6

 5.1.1.
 Council of Tutors 6

 6.1.1.
 Associate Fellows 6

 The General Council 6

-Contemporary Studies Program
+Contemporary Studies Program 8

-I. Preamble:
+I. Preamble: 8

 II.
-Administrative Structure:
+Administrative Structure: 8

 III.
-Terms of Reference:
+Terms of Reference: 8

-1. The Director:
+1. The Director: 8

 2. The Teaching Staff of Contemporary Studies: 9

 3. The Home Program Teaching Staff 9

-4. The Advisory Council of the King's Combined Honours Programs
+4. The Advisory Council of the King's Combined Honours Programs 10

 IV.
-Review Procedures:
+Review Procedures: 10

-V. General Considerations of Dalhousie's and King's Relations in the Administration of the Program
+V. General Considerations of Dalhousie's and King's Relations in the Administration of the Program.
+10

-Early Modern Studies Program
+Early Modern Studies Program 12

-I. Preamble:
+I. Preamble: 12

 II.
-Administrative Structure:
+Administrative Structure: 12

 III.
-Terms of Reference:
+Terms of Reference: 12

-1. The Director:
+1. The Director: 12

-2. The Teaching Staff of Early Modern Studies:
+2. The Teaching Staff of Early Modern Studies: 13

-3. The Home Program Teaching Staff:
+3. The Home Program Teaching Staff: 13

 4. The Advisory Council of the King's Combined Honours Programs: 14

 IV.
 Review Procedures: 14

 V. General Considerations of Dalhousie's and King's Relations in the Administration of the Program 14

-History of Science and Technology Program
+History of Science and Technology Program 16

-I. Preamble:
+I. Preamble: 16

 II.
-Administrative Structure:
+Administrative Structure: 16

 III.
-Terms of Reference:
+Terms of Reference: 16

-1. The Director:
+1. The Director: 16

 2. The Teaching Staff of the HOST Program: 17

 3. The Home Program Teaching Staff 17

 4. The Advisory Council of the King's Combined Honours Programs:

 IV.
-Review Procedures:
+Rev iew Procedures:

-V. General Considerations of Dalhousie's and King's Relations in the Administration of the Program
+V. Gen eral Considerations of Dalhousie's and King's Relations in the Administration of the Program

 School of Journalism, Writing and Publishing

-I. Preamble
+I. P Preamble

 II.
-Administrative Structure
+A dministrative Structure

 III.
-Terms of Reference
+Terms of Reference 21

-1. Coordinator of the Faculty of the School of Journalism, Writing & Publishing
+1. Coordinator of the Faculty of the School of Journalism, Writing & Publishing 21

 2. Director of Journalism 21

 2 a.
-Associate Director and Minor Program Coordinator (Journalism) 22
+Associate Director (Journalism)

 2 b.
 Undergraduate Program Coordinator

 2 c.
-Faculty 23
+Faculty

 2 d.
 Part-Time Instructors

 2e.
 Auxiliary Teaching Support

 3. Director of Writing & Publishing

-D: Interim Director

 3a.
 MFA Program Cohort Directors

 3 b.
-MFA Program Mentors 24
+MFA Program Mentors

 3 c.
 Auxiliary Teaching Support

-4. Graduate Program Coordinator:
+4. Graduate Program Coordinator: 25

-5. School of Journalism, Writing & Publishing Faculty
+5. School of Journalism, Writing & Publishing Faculty 25

+6. Standing faculty committees

-6. Administrative and Technical Support Staff
+7. Administrative and Technical Support Staff

 IV.
 Review Procedures: